Nish097/AutoCleaning_Project/README.md

 # AutoCleaning_Project
 #  SQL Auto Data Cleaner using Streamlit + AutoClean

-This project is a beginner-friendly Streamlit web app that connects to a SQL Server database, loads a selected table, and automatically cleans the data using the **AutoClean** library.
+This project is Streamlit web app that connects to a SQL Server database, loads a selected table, and automatically cleans the data using the **AutoClean** library.
 It also allows exporting cleaned data as CSV or saving it back to the SQL Server.

 ---